hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. Verify that you have Python 3.9 (or later) installed in your development environment.

     The virtual machine environment includes Python version 3.9 and 3.7.
-The Windows PATH is set for version 3.9.2.
+The Windows environment PATH is configured for version 3.9.2.

-    If you are working on your own PC rather than the lab VM, lab 3 of this course provides instructions on preparing the lab environment, including the installation Python 3.9.
+    If you are working on your own PC rather than the virtual machine environment, lab 3 of this course provides instructions on preparing the lab environment locally, including the installation Python 3.9.
 If Python is not installed, refer back to the instructions in Lab 3.

     > **Note**: You can check the installed version of Python by opening a command prompt and entering the following command: **python --version**